 F351, our lead development candidate in both the United States and the PRC, is a structural derivative of ETUARY (Pirfenidone).
-It is a new oral chemical entity with an anti-fibrotic, TGF-\(\textit{B}\)1-targeting mechanism of action, for which we hold patents in major markets.
+It is a new oral chemical entity with an anti-fibrotic, TGF-\(\beta\)1-targeting mechanism of action.
 Studies suggest that F351 and its major metabolites have minimal drug-drug interaction risks.
-Despite potential efficacy in IPF, we are prioritizing F351 for the treatment of liver fibrosis due to the large potential addressable market and significant unmet need.
+We are prioritizing F351 for the treatment of liver fibrosis due to the large potential addressable market and significant unmet need.

-Gyre Pharmaceuticals has completed a Phase 2 trial of F351 in the PRC for Chronic Hepatitis B ("CHB")-associated liver fibrosis.
+Gyre Pharmaceuticals has completed a Phase 2 trial of F351 in the PRC for chronic hepatitis B ("CHB")-associated liver fibrosis.
 The Phase 2 trial showed that F351 was well-tolerated without notable toxicity and patients treated showed statistically-significant improvement of liver fibrosis, with the best efficacy results achieved at 270 mg/day dosing.
 Based on these results, a confirmatory Phase 3 trial is ongoing in the PRC with a primary endpoint of the reduction of the liver fibrosis score (Ishak Scoring System) by at least one grade after taking F351 in combination with Entecavir.
-The enrollment of 248 patients for the confirmatory Phase 3 trial has been completed, with last patient out expected in 2024 and clinical results expected by early 2025.
+The enrollment of 248 patients for the confirmatory Phase 3 trial has been completed, with the last patient expected to complete the 52-week study by the end of 2024 and clinical results expected by early 2025.

 In the United States, we have completed a Phase 1 clinical trial of F351 in healthy volunteers.
-We are preparing an investigational new drug (an "IND") application and expect to submit it in late 2024.
+We are preparing an investigational new drug ("IND") application and expect to submit it in late 2024.
 Following results from the PRC Phase 3 trial in CHB-associated liver fibrosis and pending approval of our IND, we expect to initiate a Phase 2a trial to evaluate F351 for the treatment of non-alcoholic steatohepatitis-associated liver fibrosis in 2025.

 In parallel, we are also conducting a randomized, double-blind, placebo-controlled Phase 2 clinical trial in the PRC to assess the safety and efficacy of F573, a caspase inhibitor for the treatment of acute/acute on-chronic liver failure.
+In addition, in May 2024, we obtained the approval from the PRC's National Medical Products Administration ("NMPA") for the IND to launch a new clinical trial in the PRC of another new drug candidate, F230, a selective endothelin receptor agonist for the treatment of pulmonary arterial hypertension.
+We are preparing for the anticipated launch of the clinical trial in the PRC.